ow/samsung-frame-art/readme.md

 - Accept the permissions request using your Samsung TV remote
 - Run the script again and enjoy your art!
 Anytime you want the image to change, run the script again.

 If you have a Raspberry Pi or other computer that is always on, you could set up a cronjob to change it on a regular rotation!
-To do this, you just need to:
+I do this on a Mac Mini, so these are the steps I used for that:

 - Create a Bash file like `art.sh` then put something like this in it:
 `cd /Users/your-username/samsung-frame-art && /Library/Frameworks/Python.framework/Versions/3.9/bin/python3 /Users/your-username/samsung-frame-art/art.sh`